1600x350-jesus-ne-a-bessans-bandeau

 3 Wednesday 2024

 At Christmas, Bessanais sing traditional carols in a large living nativity scene.
 Some of these songs were written in the village over 200 years ago.
-An oral heritage handed down from generation to generation, it's a great spectacle to behold every year on Christmas Eve.
+This oral heritage has been handed down from generation to generation, making for a great spectacle every year on Christmas Eve.

 Over two centuries of history

-"People who are in your houses, crouching like groundhogs, don't put on your clogs, just take your clogs.
+"People who are in your houses, crouched like marmots, don't put on your clogs, just take your socks.
 Go outside and strangely enough, you'll see better than in the middle of the day, go outside and you'll see the angels giving everyone a good morning".

 At Christmas, Bessanais sing this verse in a large living crib depicting the birth of Jesus.
 A verse that is only a small part of a patois Christmas carol written in Haute Maurienne over two centuries ago.